Are Careless Scooter Riders Increasing Car Crashes? Our Mobile, Alabama, Car Accident Lawyers Explore the Safety Risks

 #3.
 E-Scooters Are Already Causing Problems

-One Mobile, Alabama, man has already been a victim of a hit-and-run accident on Dauphin Street near Franklin Street caused by a pair of careless Gotcha scooter riders.
+One Mobile, Alabama, man has already been a involved in a hit-and-run accident on Dauphin Street near Franklin Street caused by a pair of careless Gotcha scooter riders.

 He is one of over 1,500 people who have been hurt as a result of accidents involving e-scooters across the U.S. Consumer Reports has also found that there have been at least eight fatalities related to the scooters.